Skip to main content

 Keeping Menus, Links & Other Navigation Usable

-• Keep your menu items down to 8 items or less (deeper menus may need to be longer).
+• Keep your menu to 8 items or fewer (larger menus may require more items).

 • Ensure menu links take you to a page with the same (or very similar) page title.